cloudbees-core-cd-workshop/workshop-exercises/exercises/advanced-pipeline-cb-core.md

 |               +- tempImagePolicy.json #AWS ECR Image Lifecycle Policy for all Docker images pushed to ECR
 ```

-As you can see, there are quite a few additional **custom steps** and `resources`, and rather than waste time creating them together we are going to use them right away in the next exercise.
+As you can see, there are quite a few additional **custom steps** and `resources`, and rather than take the time creating them together we are going we will use the completed versions.

 #### Update Your Team Master's 'cd-accel' Shared Library